portlandcodeschool/js-night/fall-syllabus.md

     -   Mocha library
     -   Adding tests to prior examples
     -   CL's comments: including Mocha because this is what Dan mentioned needing to teach this in the future.
 I'm not convinced that at the end is the right place to introduce it, but I'm also not convinced that there's a better place to put it either
+    -   BV comments: yes on api lessons.
+Not sure about where to put testing either.

 # Week: